 The enviro-crime team investigates incidents of fly-tipping and reports about illegally operating waste carriers and scrap metal dealers.

 Fly-tipping is the illegal deposit of waste on land, and can be domestic, commercial or trade waste.
-Fly-tipping is a serious offence and carries a penalty of up to £50,000 or a prison sentence of up to five years.
+Fly-tipping is a serious offence and can lead to an unlimited fine in court.
 We target serial commercial fly-tippers with a view to prosecuting offenders.

 Commercial waste carriers